Easy Banana Bars Without Frosting (Moist, Soft & Ready in 30 Minutes)

 Why I Love These Banana Bars (And You Will Too)

-Most banana bars that we buy online, like from Amazon, other platforms, or even stores, are either dry or need some effort, like creaming, butter, making, frosting, etc.
+Most banana bars you buy online, like from Amazon or stores are either dry or require extra effort, like creaming, butter, or frosting.

 It has banana flavor and smells, of course, a soft, sponge-like texture that doesn’t dry even if you keep it for a couple of days.